codestar12/composer-hydra-template/README.md

 Hydra configs are works in a hierarchical fashion.
 The config that ultimately gets created results from `config.yaml`

-values in yamls loaded last have take precident over values loaded first.
-Because experiment is loaded last all things configured in `configs/experiment/` are the ultimate source of truth.

-✨ProTip✨ to see the final composed config passed to the trainer without running the job add `--cfg job`.

 ```
 defaults:
   - _self_                     # <-- configs defined in this yaml.
 They are overwritten by all following defaults